-As a general rule, we will keep it for 6 years from the end of your relationship with us, as it is likely that we will need the information for regulatory reasons or to defend a claim.
+As a general rule, we will keep it for 6 years from the end of your relationship with us, as it is likely that we will need the information for regulatory reasons, fraud prevention or to defend a claim.
 For example, should you wish to bring some form of legal action relating to your relationship with us, this would generally need to be done within 6 years from the end of that relationship.
 However, there may be exceptions where we need to keep your personal information for longer, such as where a claim has involved a minor.

 We will also retain data in an anonymous form for statistical and analytical purposes; for example, to assess risk of flood damage occurring.